foundriesio/docs/source/tutorial/basic-system.rst

 Set up IoT Gateway
 ------------------

+We use the Nordic nRF52840 Dongle device to provide 802.15.4 communications with OpenThread.
+Follow the `directions`_ on the Nordic web site to program the Dongle with the OpenThread NCP firmware using the nRFConnect programmer.
+A ready to install `binary file`_ is available from Foundries.io.
+You may also build this yourself from the github.com OpenThread project.
+Note that once installed this dongle may be used on any gateway using the LmP that supports the reference software including x86 and Arm-based platforms.
+Install the programmed Dongle into any of the Raspberry Pi USB ports.

 The `gateway-containers`_ project includes a simple `docker-compose file`_ that can start up a minimal set of containers to support this tutorial.
 Log into your gateway using SSH and then run::